brainhack-school2023/dastous_project/README.md

 Now that the plugin can be launched, I wanted to test that it was properly initialized.
 The first thing a user might want to do when opening up Shimming Toolbox is to change tabs.
 So I wrote a test that makes sure that the tabs that should be there are indeed initialized.

 The third and last test that I wrote goes into much more detail to make sure that the plugin can call Shimming Toolbox's command line functions.
 I chose the DICOM to NIfTI functionality of Shimming Toolbox as this is the first step in most processing pipelines.
 To test this functionality, I needed DICOM data.
 Luckily, a lightweight repository containing DICOMs was previously set up in the Shimming Toolbox [organization](https://github.com/shimming-toolbox).
-I created a [configuration file for pytest](tests/conftest.py) that will be ran first whenever Pytest is invoked.
+I created a [configuration file for pytest](tests/conftest.py) that will be ran first whenever pytest is invoked.
 The configuration file was set up to automatically download this testing repository before running tests and ensuring that the user has the appropriate data to run them.
 After that, I could set up the test to change to the DICOM to NIfTI tab (a tab available in the plugin), look for specific buttons in the user interface, fill them with appropriate values and press the run button to start the command.
 The test then waits for images to show in the FSLeyes overlay signifying that the command was executed successfully.

 Although more unit and GUI tests are needed to test more of the specific functionalities, this is a good start that will make sure in the future new functionalities are well tested.
 Even though this is only four tests, I ran a coverage report that looks at how many lines of code are covered by the tests out of the total number of lines in the project.
 81% of the lines in the project were ran during the tests and a report of the individual files is shown in the following image.
 Overall, this does not mean that 81% of the code is fully tested but that 81% of the lines ran did not cause a crash or succeeded in achieving the desired outputs defined in the tests.
 However, it is a good start.